|

 a This report updates and replaces the ”Blue Menu” originally distributed by the Hawaii State Department of Health, Child & Adolescent Mental Health Division, Evidence-Based Services Committee, from 2002–2009.

-b Level 5 refers to treatments whose study findings were unsupportive or inclusive.
+b Level 5 refers to treatments whose study findings were unsupportive or inconclusive.

 The recommendations in this report do not indicate an exclusive course of treatment or serve as a standard of medical care.
 Variations, taking into account individual circumstances, may be appropriate.